kiwaygo/static-set-cover/README.md

 - This is error-prone.
 If a user is not aware of these special getters, they could call the old functions and lose performance.
 - This scales poorly for library developer.
 For $3$ properties, you could end up writing $2^3 = 8$ member functions to take care of all specialized implementations.
 For $n$ properties, you might need $2^n$, which is a lot.

-Not great, but probably acceptable.
+Probably acceptable, but not great.

 ### If only...